The author selected Girls Who Code to receive a donation as part of the Write for DOnations program.

 monitor, that each point to the IP address of your server.
 You can learn how to point domains to DigitalOcean Droplets by reading through DigitalOcean’s Domains and DNS documentation.
 Throughout this tutorial, substitute your domain for

 The Traefik project has an official Docker image, so we will use that to run Traefik in a Docker container.

-But before we get our Traefik container up and running, we need to create a configuration file and set up an encrypted password so we can access the monitoring dashboard.
+Before we get our Traefik container up and running, though, we need to create a configuration file and set up an encrypted password so we can access the monitoring dashboard.